Most Year 10 pupils in England do not do any work experience placements – report

 The research looked at attendance data from Year 10 only as this is a popular time for work experience placements to take place in schools in England.

+“When we look at who is missing out, it is those who are more disadvantaged, have special educational needs, or who live in certain regions of the country.
+It’s clear that we need to increase their opportunity to access work experience because they are arguably among the ones who need it the most.

-He added: “We don’t yet know what this Government means by its pledge to give every young person a minimum of two weeks’ quality work experience – whether that might extend to sixth formers, or include employers coming into schools, or virtual work experience.
+“We don’t yet know what this Government means by its pledge to guarantee every young person two weeks’ work experience – whether that might extend to sixth formers, or include employers coming into schools, or virtual work experience.

 Claire Pritchard, chief executive of Broadleaf Partnership Trust in Sutton Coldfield in the West Midlands, which runs five schools, said: “There is so much our children can learn in the classroom, but equally so many valuable experiences that we need to make sure all of our students are given to complement this – work experience and career insights are top of that list.”